-"More that she can sense everything I do," Ryan said.
-"I've had enough experience with strangers in my head.
+"Hmph!"
+Ryan folded his arms "I've had enough experience with strangers in my head.
 It's not fun to have one get me off just by peeking inside."

 "Oh shut up, you!" he yelled aloud in annoyance.

-Siesta, having been properly introduced to Ryan's plight involving his inner dialogue, laughed in amusement.
+Siesta, having been properly introduced to Ryan's plight involving his inner dialogue some time ago, laughed in amusement.

 "I still can't imagine having someone in my thoughts like that all the time.
 It must be very noisy in your thoughts."